chrisgrieser/alfred-bibtex-citation-picker/README.md

 Press the hotkey in any text field to launch the citation picker.

 ### Search
-- Search for the title, author/editor (last name), year, or, collection/journal-title.
+- Search for the title, author/editor (last name), year, or collection/journal-title.
 - Prepend `@` to a word to search for a citekey, e.g. `@Grieser2020`.
 - Prepend `#` to search for keywords (tags), e.g. `#sociology`.
 - *Smart Queries*: You can search for any combination of the above.
 For example, the query `2020 #cognition Grieser` will for entries published in 2020, with the tag "cognition", and with "Grieser" as author/editor.